bretbaker/Bootstrap-Portfolio/README.md

-Coding Bootcamp HW Assignment #2, part 1.
-A simple, sample portfolio webpage, consisting of three html files with bootstrap css only.
+- Coding Bootcamp HW Assignment #2, part 1.
+- A responsive HTML website using semantic tags and Bootstrap CSS.